-- our business and investment strategy; - our projected operating results; - the return or impact of current and future investments; - the timing of cash flows, if any, from our investments; - estimates relating to our ability to make distributions to our stockholders in the future; - defaults by borrowers in paying amounts due on outstanding indebtedness and our ability to collect all amounts due according to the contractual terms of our investments; - our ability to obtain and maintain financing arrangements, including securitizations; - market conditions and our ability to access alternative debt markets and additional debt and equity capital; - the amount of commercial mortgage loans requiring refinancing; - our expected investment capacity and available capital; - financing and advance rates for our target investments; - our expected leverage; - changes in interest rates, credit spreads and the market value of our investments; - the impact of changes in London Interbank Offered Rate on our operating results; - effects of hedging instruments on our target investments; - rates of default or decreased recovery rates on our target investments; - rates of prepayments on our mortgage loans and the effect on our business of such prepayments; - the degree to which our hedging strategies may or may not protect us from interest rate volatility; - availability of investment opportunities in mortgage-related and real estate-related investments and securities; - the ability of Ares Commercial Real Estate Management LLC ("ACREM" or our "Manager") to locate suitable investments for us, monitor, service and administer our investments and execute our investment strategy; - allocation of investment opportunities to us by our Manager; - our ability to successfully identify, complete and integrate any acquisitions; - 2
+- our business and investment strategy; - our projected operating results; - the return or impact of current and future investments; - the timing of cash flows, if any, from our investments; - estimates relating to our ability to make distributions to our stockholders in the future; - defaults by borrowers in paying amounts due on outstanding indebtedness and our ability to collect all amounts due according to the contractual terms of our investments; - our ability to obtain and maintain financing arrangements, including securitizations; - market conditions and our ability to access alternative debt markets and additional debt and equity capital; - the amount of commercial mortgage loans requiring refinancing; - the demand for commercial real estate loans; - our expected investment capacity and available capital; - financing and advance rates for our target investments; - our expected leverage; - changes in interest rates, credit spreads and the market value of our investments; - the impact of changes in London Interbank Offered Rate on our operating results; - effects of hedging instruments on our target investments; - rates of default or decreased recovery rates on our target investments; - rates of prepayments on our mortgage loans and the effect on our business of such prepayments; - the degree to which our hedging strategies may or may not protect us from interest rate volatility; - availability of investment opportunities in mortgage-related and real estate-related investments and securities; - the ability of Ares Commercial Real Estate Management LLC ("ACREM" or our "Manager") to locate suitable investments for us, monitor, service and administer our investments and execute our investment strategy; - allocation of investment opportunities to us by our Manager;

-- our ability to maintain our qualification as a real estate investment trust for U.S. federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act of 1940; - our understanding of our competition; - general volatility of the securities markets in which we may invest; - adverse changes in the real estate, real estate capital and credit markets and the impact of a protracted decline in the liquidity of credit markets on our business; - changes in governmental regulations, tax law and rates, and similar matters (including interpretation thereof); - authoritative or policy changes from standard-setting bodies such as the Financial Accounting Standards Board, the Securities and Exchange Commission, the Internal Revenue Service, the stock exchange where we list our common stock, and other authorities that we are subject to, as well as their counterparts in any foreign jurisdictions where we might do business; - actions and initiatives of the U.S. Government and changes to U.S. Government policies; - the state of the United States, European Union and Asian economies generally or in specific geographic regions; - global economic trends and economic recoveries; and - market trends in our industry, interest rates, real estate values, the debt securities markets or the general economy.
+- our ability to successfully identify, complete and integrate any acquisitions; - our ability to maintain our qualification as a real estate investment trust for United States federal income tax purposes; - our ability to maintain our exemption from registration under the Investment Company Act of 1940; - our understanding of our competition; - general volatility of the securities markets in which we may invest; - adverse changes in the real estate, real estate capital and credit markets and the impact of a protracted decline in the liquidity of credit markets on our business; - changes in governmental regulations, tax law and rates, and similar matters (including interpretation thereof); - authoritative or policy changes from standard-setting bodies such as the Financial Accounting Standards Board, the Securities and Exchange Commission, the Internal Revenue Service, the stock exchange where we list our common stock, and other authorities that we are subject to, as well as their counterparts in any foreign jurisdictions where we might do business; - actions and initiatives of the United States Government or governments outside of the United States, and changes to United States Government policies; - the state of the United States, European Union and Asian economies generally or in specific geographic regions; - global economic trends and economic recoveries; and - market trends in our industry, interest rates, real estate values, the debt securities markets or the general economy.

-We use words such as "anticipates," "believes," "expects," "intends," "will," "should," "may" and similar expressions to identify forward-looking statements.
-Our actual results could differ materially from those expressed in the forward-looking statements for any reason, including the factors set forth under "Risk Factors" and elsewhere in this annual report on Form 10-K.
+We use words such as "anticipates," "believes," "expects," "intends," "will," "should," "may" and similar expressions to identify forward-looking statements, although not all forward-looking statements include these words.
+Our actual results and condition could differ materially from those implied or expressed in the forward-looking statements for any reason, including the factors set forth in "Risk Factors" and the other information included in this Annual Report.